KeiferC/CyberFundamentals/week1/notes-01-networking.md

 ## The Cyber Attribution Problem
-__Attribution__: the action of regarding something as being cause by a person or a thing
+__Attribution__: the action of regarding something as being caused by a person or a thing

 ### Tradtional Warfare - How Do you Attribute an Act of War?
 - Uniform of attackers